hadi-el-hajj/blog/content/posts/homie.md

 # Future work and progress

-In the following weeks, I will be working on this application so it reaches the best version I can to offer you.
+In the following weeks, I will be working on this application so it reaches the best version I have to offer you.

-All future progress and features will be posted on muy blog, so stay tuned for future fixes and releases !
+All future progress and features will be posted on my blog, so stay tuned for future fixes and releases !

 # Link to the git repository